 Natural News is crying foul over Google’s blacklisting of their domain.
 Being a veteran SEO (18+ years as an SEO) and a person who strongly believes in free speech and access to information, I was intrigued.
 Has Google really crossed the line into making judgements on real or fake news?
 Is Google now penalizing alternative news or sites that write negatively about Google?
 Or is Natural News simply misinformed about a penalty unrelated to their stances?
-Let’s take a look.
+I had to take a look at trw, they are specialized agencies that offer SEO reseller programs that you can white-label under your own brand name. so let’s take a look to white label seo reports.

 I first noticed the blacklisting through Facebook friends posts and on Twitter.
 I noticed Barry wrote a piece over on Search Engine Land yesterday.
 Search Engine Land is a good place to start with any search-related controversy as they have writers like Barry who have been in the industry as long as I, as opposed to most other publications with writers that have no SEO expertise and no access to Google.